Zuzzuc/App-Payload-Injector/README.md

 $4 usage is : "ToFile_$FILEPATH", "InjectInPayloadLine_$LINETOINJECT", "InjectInPayloadEnd" or "InjectInPayloadEndNQ".

-ToFile is quite simple, will save the original name of executable to a file, where the path to the file is in $FILEPATH.
+ToFile is quite simple, it will save the original name of executable to a file, where the path to the file is in $FILEPATH.

 InjectInPayloadLine will edit the payload and inject it into the line $LINETOINJECT.
 Note that paths containing space, probably, will fail this unless you modify your payload to handle it.